PatricioFarrell/ChargeTransport.jl/docs/src/examples/Ex101_PIN.md

 ````

 Define the Params struct.
 Params contains all necessary physical parameters.
 If one
-wants to simulate space-dependent variable, one additionally needs to generate a
+wants to simulate space-dependent variables, one additionally needs to generate a
-ParamsNodal struct, see Example102.
+ParamsNodal struct, see Ex102.

 ````julia
     params                                              = Params(grid, numberOfCarriers)